jd1224/files/greynoisereadme.txt

-script takes an input file in csv format from the same folder as the program which is named input.csv. file must be comma seperated with no spaces to work correctly with the script.  script writes data pulled from the greynoise api's ip search to a file in the same folder named output.csv.
+added script takes an input file in csv format from the same folder as the program which is named input.csv. file must be comma seperated with no spaces to work correctly with the script.  script writes data pulled from the greynoise api's ip search to a file in the same folder named output.csv.